industrial-software-group/.github/profile/README.md

 ## Hi there 👋

 We're Industrial Software Group.
 Our flagship product Restorize, is the first step in our mission to revolutionize the trades.
-Restoprize is an end-to-end project management solution for restorers.
+Restorize is an end-to-end project management solution for restorers.

 👩‍💻 Useful resources:
 - https://restorize.io/